Ai-Thinker-Open/GPRS_C_SDK_DOC/c-sdk/function-api/spi.md

 #### Function

-检查DMA接收数据是否完成
+Check whether the DMA received data is completed

 #### Parameters

-* spiN:SPI编号
+* spiN:SPI number

 #### Return

-* 是否成功接收数据完毕
+* whether the data has been successfully received

 ---